CLRX/CLRX-mirror/doc/ClrxAsmSyntax.md

 Symbol refering to some place can be added, subtracted, compared or negated if final result of the expression can be represented as place of the code or absolute value (without refering to any place).
 An assembler performs this same operations on the sections during evaluating an expression.
-Multiplication and any difficult operations is not legal.
+Division, modulo, binary operations (except negation), logical operations is not legal.